MicrosoftDocs/bot-docs/articles/nodejs/send-card-buttons.md

 # Send rich cards

 Several channels, like Skype & Facebook, support sending rich graphical cards to users with interactive buttons that the user clicks to initiate an action.
-The SDK provides a rich set of message and card builder classes which can be used to send cards in a cross-platform way.
-The Bot Framework Connector Service will render these cards using schema native to the channel.
-For channels that don’t support cards, like SMS, the Bot Framework will do its best to render a reasonable experience to users.
+The SDK provides several message and card builder classes which can be used to create and send cards.
+The Bot Framework Connector Service will render these cards using schema native to the channel, supporting cross-platform communication.
+If the channel does not support cards, such as SMS, the Bot Framework will do its best to render a reasonable experience to users.

 ## Types of rich cards